PlaneRecTR++: Unified Query Learning for Joint 3D Planar Reconstruction and Pose Estimation: Single View Experiments

 \paraspace \ptitle{Plane Segmentation and Geometry Prediction.} We also investigate whether the powerful segmentation framework could further benefit from learning plane geometry (plane parameters and depths).
-The experiment results shows that there are marginal numerical gains in terms of plane segmentation task comparing our complete model to the variant PlaneRecTR (-P-D).
+The experiment results show that there are marginal numerical gains \jiajia{for} plane segmentation \jiajia{when} comparing \jiajia{PlaneRecTR} to PlaneRecTR (-P-D).
 Fortunately, we do observe clear qualitative improvements.
 As shown in Figure \ref{fig:ablation_planerectr_mask_compare}, our complete model manages to distinguish detailed planar structures and even predict more fine-grained and sound plane segmentation than ground truth annotation, which, however, could possibly be penalized during quantitative evaluation (bottom row of Figure \ref{fig:ablation_planerectr_mask_compare} where bedstead labelling is missing).

 \paraspace \ptitle{Backbone Impacts.} Like other vision frameworks, the backbone feature extractor also has an active role in the final performance of PlaneRecTR.
 We see this as an exciting advantage, since our concise architectural design continues to benefit from ongoing research in fundamental vision models.
-PlaneRecTR witnesses a stable performance increase and achieves superior SOTA performance when adopting more powerful backbones such as HRNet32 and SwinB, as shown in Table \ref{tab:planerectr_scannet_nyu_seg} and \ref{tab:planerectr_nyu_depth} as well as Figure \ref{fig:planerectr_scannet_recall} and \ref{fig:planeretr_backbones}.
+PlaneRecTR exhibits a stable performance increase and achieves superior SOTA performance when adopting more powerful backbones such as HRNet32 and SwinB, as shown in Table \ref{tab:planerectr_scannet_nyu_seg} and \ref{tab:planerectr_nyu_depth} \jiajia{as well as Figure \ref{fig:planerectr_scannet_recall} and \ref{fig:planeretr_backbones}}.